penk/rasti.computer/README.md

 Blending 80s nostalgia with today's technology, Rasti is not just a statement piece that looks good — it's practical too.

 The enclosure, designed for easy printing on a 30x30 cm FDM print bed, captures the essence of the GRiD Compass.
-After sanding and priming, the surface is finished with Tamiya metallic black paint (TS-40), and a touch of silver dry brushing added the retro metal look.
+After sanding and priming, the surface is finished with Tamiya metallic black paint (TS-40), and a touch of silver dry brushing added the beat-up metal look.

 | ![](images/rasti-left-side.jpg) | ![](images/rasti-lid-closed.jpg) |
 | --- | --- |